 2 children dead, 6 injured after city bus crashes into daycare in Montreal suburb Laval, driver arrested

-Two people are dead and several other were injured after a Laval city bus crashed into a daycare Wednesday morning, according to first responders.
-The driver of the bus, a 51-year-old man, has been arrested and charged with homicide and dangerous driving, police say.
+Two children are dead and six others were injured after a Laval city bus crashed into a daycare Wednesday morning.
+The driver of the bus, a 51-year-old man, has been arrested and faces charges of homicide and dangerous driving, police say.

 How much Canadians have fallen behind amid high inflation and who's hurting the most